gcabralps/cdcurriculum/resumes.md

 ### Assignment
 Upload the first draft of your resume to your Google Drive folder.

-**Please note, we will on several drafts of your resume.
+**Please note, we will work on several drafts of your resume.
 Once you've completed the final draft, you will all upload your resumes to Creddle.io and post the link to a Google Doc in your folder.**